Hiking on breathtaking trails amid towering mountains and plunging gorges

 Distance: 16 km | Ascent: 1200 m | Descent: 930 m | Walking time: 5½ hrs approx.

-Leaving Magouliana behind, you come to a splendid viewing point, surrounded by stone built threshing floors.
-You descend past an old sanatorium, before following a good path along a riverbed to the village of Valtesiniko.
+Leaving Magouliana behind, you soon come to a splendid viewing point.
+You then descend past an old sanatorium, before following a good path along a riverbed to the village of Valtesiniko.
 In the center of this village, well-known for its woodcarvers, there are many nice taverns to choose from for your evening meal.

 Day 7: Walk from Valtesiniko to Lagkadia